cbrightly/content/nautilus/wiki/exchanges_en.md

 This depends on two main things: the customer's level of experience, and their local area.

-Challenger Deep keeps detailed records of the most popular bitcoin exchanges, with information on their services offered, prices and volumes.
+Kaiko keeps detailed records of the most popular bitcoin exchanges, with information on their services offered, prices and volumes.

 ### Location  ###